ahmedShaheer3/lovalble-issue-fixes/README.md

-# Lead Capture System - Expert Test Project
+# Fiver Expert Text Project

 ## Overview
 This document highlights the key features, bug fixes, and enhancements implemented in the Lead Capture System, built using React, TypeScript, Supabase, and AI-driven email automation.